codebybishwa/Attendance-Tracker/README.md

 - <b>Yellow<b/>: Partial Attendance (1)
 - <b>Green<b/>: Full Attendance (2)

+The script also provides the total attendance count and missed classes.

 ## Features
 - Reads attendance timestamps and student details from input files.
 - Processes attendance for two consecutive lectures on each lecture date.